rockin-robot-challenge/at_home_devices/README.md

 Here are provided:

-- The roan_devices node, that provides ROS services and topics to control the devices;
+- The roah_devices node, that provides ROS services and topics to control the devices;
 - A dummy server so that the real devices are not needed for testing.